 Our Students

-• Each impacted student will receive personalized guidance and advising so that they clearly understand degree completion options, timelines, and pathways to other Penn State campuses, including online options through Penn State World Campus.
+- Each impacted student will receive personalized guidance and advising so that they clearly understand degree completion options, timelines, and pathways to other Penn State campuses, including online options through Penn State World Campus.
+Navigation coaches have begun reaching out to students at campuses slated for closure to answer questions and to connect students with University resources, including support staff and academic and financial advisers.

-• Because of the two-year period until campuses close, all current or admitted students at closing campuses will have the chance to complete associate degree coursework there.
+- Because campuses will not close before the end of spring 2027, all current or admitted students at closing campuses who enroll on a full-time basis and successfully complete course requirements will have the chance to complete associate degree coursework.

-• Bachelor’s degree students can continue at the campus where they are enrolled through the 2026-27 academic year.
-Depending on the number of credits needed, they may be able to complete their degrees at that location or transition to another campus.
+- Bachelor’s degree students can continue at the campus where they are enrolled through the 2026-27 academic year.
+Depending on the number of credits needed, they may be able to complete their degrees at that location or transition to another campus as part of Penn State’s 2+2 Plan.
+Penn State will work with each student to determine the best pathway for them.

 Student FAQs